nuscarrick/webserver-screenshot/README.md

 - The loading time of the screenshot depends on the number of elements (installed plugins)
 - Since the screenshot is created by reloading the web server on the server side, only the elements that are active when loading are displayed

+## History

+### Version 1.0

+- https and local network support
+- PNG filename with metadata
+- External server creates the snapshots (all plattforms are supported!)